mdelapenya/docker-liferay-portal/README.markdown

   - Liferay 7.0.0 Beta7
   - Liferay 6.2.0 GA6

+# Environment variables

+### DEBUG_MODE

+This variable is optional and allows you to specify if the container is run using a debug configuration.
+In the case of Tomcat, port 9000 will be exposed for debugging the application server.

 # Customized Environment support
 There are some different image configurations supported under this repository, depending on if you want to use Liferay Portal with a different database or application server.